 Reviewed on: SoundStage!
 Solo, August 2022

-I measured the KZ AZ09 using laboratory-grade equipment: a GRAS Model 43AG ear/cheek simulator/RA0402 ear simulator and an Audiomatica Clio 12 QC audio analyzer.
-This is not the kind of comprehensive measurements SoundStage! would normally do with audio electronics; it’s merely an attempt to gauge the basic operating parameters and performance limits of the device.
-All measurements involving earphones are “flat”; no diffuse-field or free-field compensation curve was employed.
+I measured the Phiaton 900 Legacy headphones using laboratory-grade equipment: a GRAS Model 43AG ear/cheek simulator/RA0402 ear simulator with KB5000/KB5001 simulated pinnae, and an Audiomatica Clio 12 QC audio analyzer.
+A Reiyin WT-HD06 Bluetooth transmitter was used to send signals from the Clio 12 QC to the headphones.
+For isolation measurements, I used a laptop computer running TrueRTA software with an M-Audio MobilePre USB audio interface.
+These are “flat” measurements; no diffuse-field or free-field compensation curve was employed.
 If you’d like to learn more about what our measurements mean, click here.

 . . .
 Brent Butterworth